‘The prudent sees danger and hides himself, but the simple go on and suffer for it.’

 17th century Europe presents one of the first major studies of inflation.

-Gold and silver by the ton from Spanish conquests in South America fuelled expansion of the Spanish money supply.
+Gold and silver from Spanish conquests in South America fuelled expansion of the Spanish money supply.
 Source: National Geographic

 The Spanish treasure fleet exploiting the New World returned to Europe with a large influx of gold and silver.

 This led to a dramatic increase in ‘specie’ — or commodity money.
 It enlarged the money supply.
 As we see today with stimulus, money printing, hitherto population growth, and ultra-low interest rates.

 History shows us the damaging impacts on the Spanish economy.
 A balance of payments deficit grew.
 Spanish public debt reached harmful levels.
 It was from this point that the economy and empire began to unwind.

 Is there one lesson we can take from this?

 The decline of Spain mirrors the decline of Rome.

 Both empires procured a massive influx of wealth and money outside of productivity in their own economies.
 Spain, from the American colonies.
 Rome, from its conquests.